JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-getting-started.md

 One of the major Kotlin Multiplatform use cases is sharing code between mobile platforms.
 You can share application logic between iOS and Android apps and write platform-specific code only when you need to implement a native UI or work with platform APIs.

+> To try a new multiplatform experience without juggling different IDEs and switching to
+> Xcode for writing Swift code, take a look at [how JetBrains Fleet handles multiplatform projects](fleet.md).
+>
+{type="tip"}

-Get to know Kotlin Multiplatform and create a mobile app that works on both Android and iOS by completing these steps:
+Get to know Kotlin Multiplatform and create a mobile app in Android Studio that works on both Android and iOS by completing these steps:

 ![First step](icon-1.svg){width=25}{type="joined"} [Set up an environment for cross-platform development](multiplatform-setup.md)